 Ellen Richards biography

-Chemist, sanitation engineer, educator, and home economist.
-Born on December 3, 1842, in Dunstable, Massachusetts.
-Ellen Swallow Richards was a pioneer in the field of home economics and helped open the door for women to pursue science education and careers.
-She graduated from Vassar in 1870.
-Richards then became one of the first women admitted to the Massachusetts Institute of Technology (MIT) in Cambridge, Massachusetts.
+Born on December 3, 1842, in Dunstable, Massachusetts, Ellen Swallow Richards was a pioneer in the field of home economics and helped open the door for women to pursue science education and careers.
+After graduating from Vassar College in 1870, Ellen Richards became one of the first women admitted to the Massachusetts Institute of Technology in Cambridge, Massachusetts.
 After graduating in 1873 with a bachelor of science degree, Richards tried to obtain a doctorate, but the school refused to allow it.
-In 1876 she established and taught at the Woman's Laboratory at MIT.
+In 1876, she established a woman's laboratory at MIT, where she subsequently taught.
 She also set up a program in the Boston public schools to prepare young women for education in the sciences.

-Finally admitted to the regular MIT faculty when women were admitted to regular classes, Ellen Swallow Richards taught sanitary chemistry there from 1884 to 1911.
+Finally admitted to the regular MIT faculty when women were admitted to regular classes, Ellen Richards taught sanitary chemistry at the school from 1884 to 1911.
 After conducting a pioneer survey of Massachusetts' inland waterways from 1878 to 1890, she established the first program in sanitary engineering at MIT.